-Tricare can be more confusing than you’d think, especially if you’re used to being treated at Medical Treatment Facilities (MTF) and you start seeing civilian providers.
+Tricare costs can be more confusing than you’d think, especially if you’re used to being treated at Medical Treatment Facilities (MTF) and you start seeing civilian providers.
 And it doesn’t help that the civilian providers often don’t know what’s going on, and sometimes the contractors (Humana in the East, Health Net Federal Services in the West) don’t know, either.
 That makes it even more important that YOU know exactly what’s going on.
 And that can be hard, and then everything changes every year.
 Prime vs. Select, co-pays vs. cost-shares, catastrophic caps and deductibles – who can keep track?

 I recommend you print it out, and highlight the sections that apply to you.
 For example, if you’re Tricare Prime, you can cross out all the Tricare Select stuff.
-If you’re in group A ), just cross out all the group B stuff.
+If you’re in group A, just cross out all the group B stuff.
 If your sponsor is active duty, you can cross out all the retiree information.
 This should leave you with four basic groups of information: your enrollment fees, your deductible, your co-pays, and your catastrophic cap.

 What’s This Group A and Group B Stuff?

 Tricare Select beneficiaries pay an annual deductible before Tricare cost-sharing begins.
-The deductible is based on status (currently serving or retiree), rank (for currently serving members), group (based upon initial date of military service or enrollment in Tricare Reserve Select, Tricare Retired Reserve, Tricare Young Adult, or the Continued Health Care Benefit Program), and even whether the provider is in-network or out-of-network.
+The deductible is based on status (currently serving or retiree), rank (for currently serving members), group (based upon the initial date of military service or enrollment in Tricare Reserve Select, Tricare Retired Reserve, Tricare Young Adult, or the Continued Health Care Benefit Program), and even whether the provider is in-network or out-of-network.
 There are a lot of variables!

-Co-payments or Cost-Shares
+Tricare Co-payments or Cost-Shares

-Many individuals pay co-payments or cost-shares for services covered by Tricare.
+Many individuals pay copayments or cost-shares for services covered by Tricare.
 These amounts vary based upon your status, which Tricare you are using, whether the provider is in-network or out-of-network, and which group you are in.